 U.S. News & World Report ranks our cancer care on its Best Hospitals lists.
-The University of Kansas Cancer Center is 1 of 54 National Cancer Institute-designated comprehensive cancer centers nationwide.
+The University of Kansas Cancer Center is 1 of fewer than 60 National Cancer Institute-designated comprehensive cancer centers nationwide.
 Studies show that NCI-designated cancer centers achieve patient outcomes that are 25% better than those of other centers.

 We work closely with you to develop a comprehensive care plan to treat your cancer and tailor it to other health issues you may have, such as a heart condition, diabetes or even pregnancy.
 Patients benefit from our seamlessly integrated team of specialists representing various fields and that we are a high-volume center for bladder cancer treatment.
 The expertise of our pathologists is evidenced in the fact that 29% of patients have a change in diagnosis that impacts treatment when they seek a second opinion from our experts.

 Our bladder cancer specialists meet weekly at a tumor conference, where they discuss your care and compare it to national guidelines.
 We discuss your treatment as a team to stay current on your care and treatment.

 We provide leading-edge care at one of our many cancer center locations so your treatment can be planned close to your home whenever possible.
 We also actively research and develop new and effective treatments for bladder cancer through clinical trials.

 We encourage you to take part in clinical research trials.
 Many of these studies are initiated by our own bladder cancer investigators, who design and implement the research as we work to provide the most advanced bladder cancer care.
 This includes offering novel drug therapies not yet available anywhere else.
 Through these trials, we evaluate potential new ways of preventing, diagnosing and treating bladder cancer.